pod-o-mart/keyboardBookmarklets/README.md

 Virtual keyboard bookmarklets for the use on almost any web site
  - Universal keyboard
  - Universal keyboard with dead keys "on" by default, additional Ethiopic keyboards (Amharic, Tigrinya)
+ - Keyboard for Slavic studies
+   - Added Old Church Slavonic and Glagolitic keyboards (also incorporated to the universal keyboards
- - Keyboard for Slavic studies (Russian is extended with Old Church Slavonic characters, see Ѣ / ALT)
+   - Russian is extended with Old Church Slavonic characters, see Ѣ / ALT

 [DEMO](https://languagebookmarklet.de/keyboard/test.html)